ThomasMeissnerDS/BlueCast/README.md

 [![python](https://img.shields.io/badge/Python-3.10-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A lightweight and fast auto-ml library.
-This is the successor of the e2eml automl library.
-While e2eml tried to cover many model architectures and a lot of different preprocessing options, BlueCast focuses on a few model architectures (on default Xgboost only) and a few preprocessing options (only what is needed for Xgboost).
+BlueCast focuses on a few model architectures (on default Xgboost only) and a few preprocessing options (only what is needed for Xgboost).
 This allows for a much faster development